US state ban on transgender care wins Supreme Court backing

 It does allow the same treatments for minors who do not identify as trans and for those with unrelated conditions, such as early-onset or delayed puberty.

-The law says the state has a "compelling interest" in "encouraging minors to appreciate their sex" and protecting their ability to become "adults who can create children of their own".
+The law says the state has a "compelling interest" in "encouraging minors to appreciate their sex" and protect their ability to become "adults who can create children of their own".

 Three trans teenagers and their families filed a lawsuit against state officials in 2023, arguing that the law violates their constitutional right to equal protection and discriminates against trans youth on the basis of sex.